NFL players, owners hold ‘constructive’ talks on issues

-NEW YORK (AP) – NFL players and owners met Tuesday to discuss social issues, a session Miami Dolphins owner Stephen Ross called “constructive.”
+NEW YORK (AP) — NFL players and owners held an unusual meeting Tuesday to discuss social issues, a session both sides termed positive and productive.

+What was not discussed at any length was the divisive topic of the national anthem that has caught the attention of President Donald Trump.

+“We spent today talking about issues that the players are trying to bring attention to,” NFL Commissioner Roger Goodell said.
+“That was the entire focus.”

+Asked if the players committed to standing during the anthem, Goodell responded: “We did not ask for that.”

-A group of 11 owners and more than a dozen players met at the league’s headquarters.
+A group of 11 owners and more than a dozen players met for more than two hours at the league’s headquarters.
 Among the topics discussed was enhancing the players’ platforms for speaking out on social issues.

-“We heard what they had to say and they heard us,” Ross said.
+“We heard what they had to say and they heard us,” Miami Dolphins owner Stephen Ross said.
 “It’s open talks and that’s a good thing.”

-Ross said that the NFL’s policy on the national anthem “did not come up.”
+The NFL’s policy on the national anthem did not come up.
 That policy states that the players “should” stand for the anthem, and some have suggested the league would seek to change that to “must” stand.
-NFL Commissioner Roger Goodell said in a memo to the teams last week that the NFL prefers for players to stand during “The Star-Spangled Banner.”
+Goodell said in a memo to the teams last week that the NFL prefers for players to stand during “The Star-Spangled Banner.”

+“Very little of the meeting was about the actual anthem,” Eagles safety Malcolm Jenkins said.
+“We were really more talking about solutions and how we get the results that we want to get.”

+Ross called the session “constructive,” and Colts defensive back Darius Butler termed it “positive.”

+“Our players are men of great character,” he added, “and they have a deep understanding and tremendous knowledge of the issues going on in all our communities.
+This is something our owners said we want to support you in.”

+Butler, who played Monday night in Nashville before attending the meeting hours later, said both sides are headed in the right direction.
+He said the players delivered “our perspective.
+Obviously it’s a different perspective.
+I think that’s the most important thing when it comes to these issues is perspective and respecting everyone’s rights regardless of how they feel.”

 The players’ union and the league issued a joint statement just before the annual fall owners meetings began.
+The owners meetings continue Wednesday, when the anthem could be discussed.

 “Today owners and players had a productive meeting focused on how we can work together to promote positive social change and address inequality in our communities,” the statement said.
 “NFL executives and owners joined NFLPA executives and player leaders to review and discuss plans to utilize our platform to promote equality and effectuate positive change.
 We agreed that these are common issues and pledged to meet again to continue this work together.